 About Our Produce

 We began producing chestnut fed pork in 2014 after having heard about the amazing tasting pork coming out of Spain and Italy.
 In Spain the pigs are raised in oak and chestnut forests where the pigs spend their life eating acorns and chestnuts.
 We want to produce the best tasting produce we possibly can.
-At the same time we want to produce the healthiest food we can, and we want to save the planet. so we began our research into how we could achieve our goals and then began using animals on our farm to build the soil health and increase the microbial activity in our soil.
+At the same time we want to produce the healthiest food we can, and we want to save the planet.
+So we began our research into how we could achieve our goals and began using animals on our farm to help build the soil health and increase the microbial activity in our soil.
 Healthy soil, means healthy plants, healthy plants means healthy animals, healthy plants and animals means healthy humans.

 Our pigs are famous, they have been featured on ABC News in Australia, on the news in China and Singapore and newspapers and magazines have written about them.
 The pigs have been featured in the QANTAS Spirit magazine when we launched chestnut smoked chestnut fed nitrate free naturally cured ham onto the Christmas market